Who we are

 In 2021, as part of the Pillars of Health project, lead partner organization Wemos (the Netherlands) joined forces with the Center for Health Policies and Services (Romania), Media Education Centre (Serbia), and VU Athena (the Netherlands) to identify ways to address the negative effects of excessive health worker migration and recruitment.
 In 2022, we also started collaborating with the Association of Democratic Physicians (Verein demokratischer Ärzt*innen (vdää*)) (Germany).
 Until 2023, we closely collaborated with Media Education Centre.
 Moving forward, we aim to do joint advocacy within a wider coalition.

 Together, we aim to influence policy-makers so they actively implement policies that mitigate the negative effects of health worker migration and mobility, and instead contribute to a strong and sustainable health workforce across the EU.
 We bring together civil society groups, public health experts, human rights defenders, trade unions, academics and researchers who are committed to expanding access to universal public healthcare.
 Through joint advocacy with civil society, and by using evidence-building, data reviews, knowledge sharing, and high-level political dialogues, we strive to influence relevant policies at EU level and in and between countries.

 With our combined expertise and in-depth knowledge of our national contexts, we are able and motivated to move the coalition forward.
-We are looking for more civil society organisations and other allies to join forces and advocate equitable and well-balanced geographic health worker distribution in the EU.
+We are looking for more civil society organizations and other allies to join forces and advocate equitable and well-balanced geographic health worker distribution in the EU.
 Visit our resources page for (advocacy) knowledge products and other resources.
-Coming soon

 Vision & mission